FuelLabs/fuels-wallet/.changeset/twenty-peas-reply.md

 "fuels-wallet": minor
 ---

-feat: The Fuel Wallet now support signing transactions without directly broadcasting to the network.
+feat: add support for dapps to sign transactions using Fuel Wallet, without sending them to the network.